Getting Started with PromptPack

 You've built a PromptPack that uses every major feature.
 Here's where to go from here:

-- Understand the architecture: Architecture Patterns — how workflows, agents, validators, and evals fit together
+- Understand the architecture: Architecture Patterns — how workflows, agents, validators, evals, and agent loops fit together

-- Dive deeper into features: How to Add a Workflow · How to Set Up Agents · How to Add Evals
+terminal: trueon exit states, bound re-enterable states withmax_visits+on_max_visits, flow structured state across visits viaartifacts, and add anengine.budgetas a global safety net.
+See the code-generation loop example - Dive deeper into features: How to Add a Workflow (covers agent-loop fields) · How to Set Up Agents · How to Add Skills · How to Add Evals

 - See more examples: Real-World Examples